Who needs a smog check?

 There are three reasons to get a smog check.

 Gasoline vehicles newer than 8 years old, hybrids vehicles newer than 8 year old, gasoline vehicles 1975 or older, and diesel vehicles 1997 and older are exempt from this requirement.
 Also, transfer of title between certain family members does not require a smog check.

-Registration Renewal: Every two years on most vehicles you are required to get a smog check to renew your registration with D.M.V.
+Registration Renewal: Every two years on most vehicles you are required to get a smog check to renew your registration with the department of motor vehicles.

 Change of Ownership: Most vehicles need a smog check when they are bought or sold.